skynettoday/skynet-today/content/news/_posts/2018-04-15-camanalyt.md

 ---
-title: "Is AI brainwashing us all, or a useless moderator?"
+title: "Is Data-Driven AI Brainwashing us all, or is it Just the Same as Good ol' Marketing?"
-excerpt: "The many claims made as part of the Cambridge Analytica/Facebook scandal, reviewed"
+excerpt: "The many claims made as part of the recent Cambridge Analytica/Facebook scandal, reviewed"
 author: limor_gultchin
+editor: andrey_kurenkov
 tags: [Facebook, privacy, BigBiz]
 ---
 This past month’s Cambridge Analytica scandal triggered some important conversations regarding privacy and the current uses of AI in social platforms.
 It is also another great example of how flawed reporting can create wide-reaching but inaccurate narratives about AI.